by Cindy VanDyke

 - The spiral represents growth

-As you become more aware of the shapes, you will begin to see them everywhere.
-Doodles, art, buildings, business cards, logos, nature, religious symbols, and in mythology.
-It is the artist in us that communicates these symbols in their meanings in music, dance, paintings and feelings expressed through a visual way promoting non-verbal communication.
+As you become more aware of the universal shapes and their meanings, you will begin to see them everywhere.
+Doodles, art, buildings, business cards, logos, nature, religious symbols, and mythological stories.
+You name it!
+It is the artist in us that uses these shapes in our music, dance, and paintings to communicate and express our selves non-verbally.

-Have you ever looked closely at a mandala (colourful geometric design), often in a stained window or piece of art?
-It has many shapes in one piece of art in all sizes creating absolute beauty.
+For example, have you ever looked closely at a mandala (colorful geometric design), often in a stained window or piece of art?
+It has many shapes of different sizes that all come together to create one beautiful piece of art.

 The Circle: Wholeness

 The earth is round, the sun is round, the moon is round.
-Birds make their nests in a circle and the life of man is circle from childhood to childhood.
-So the wholeness of a circle is in our journey of life.
+Birds make their nests in a circle and the life of man is a circle from childhood to adulthood.
+In essence, the wholeness of a circle represents our journey of life.

 The Square: Foundation

 This is a symbol of stability and security with strength.
-When we see or use the square, we recognize consistency, accountability, completion and congruity.
+When we see or use the square, we recognize consistency, accountability, completion, and congruity.
 We have 4 seasons, 4 elements, 4 directions, 4 noble truths in Buddhism, and 4 gospels.
-The square shoes equality.
+The square shows quality.

 The Cross: Integration

-This symbol represents relationships, integration, joining and balance.
-It can be like the religious symbol or like an X where 2 things join and share the same space.
+This symbol represents relationships, integration, joining, and balance.
+It can be like the religious symbol or like an X where 2 things join together and share the same space.

 The Spiral: Growth